grap/odoo-addons-cae/base_fiscal_company/README.rst

 manage CAE (Coopearatives of Activities and Employment) that is a special status for french companies.

-(see above, links that describe what is CAE).
+(see above, links that describes what is CAE).

 Basically, in a CAE, there is a 'parent' company that hosts many 'child' companies.
 People in a child company should have access only to their activity.